simonangel-fong/Note_Tech/Database/dba_backup_recovery/recoverability/muli_cf/muli_cf.md

 ## Multiplexing `Control Files`

+Ensure redundancy of control files.
+If a control file is damaged or lost, recovery is easier if you have another copy.
 To protect against database failure, your database should have **multiple copies** of the `control file`.

 ![multiplexing_cf01](./pic/multiplexing_cf01.png)